2020 GLAA WINTER CONFERENCE

 Dr. Brummet is President & CEO of BioHio Research Park, College of Food, Agricultural and Environmental Sciences at The Ohio State University and is Adjunct Faculty in the Department of Animal Sciences.
 Dr. Brummet has broad experience in life science and ag bioscience research, product development, start-up and global companies, open innovation and technology commercialization, and technology-based economic development.

 Dr. Brummet holds a BS in Microbiology from Purdue, an MS in Analytical Chemistry and PhD in biochemistry from The University of Akron, with molecular biology post-doctoral work at OSU.
 Dr. Brummet currently serves on the governance board of I-Corps@Ohio, the board of directors of BioOhio – the Ohio life sciences industry advocacy organization, LARAD, Inc. and Nanicula, Inc. boards of directors.

-Location: UW Animal Sciences Building, 1701 Observatory Drive, Madison, WI – First Floor Room 212 (Same location as two years ago, dress accordingly)
+Location: UW Animal Sciences Building, 1701 Observatory Drive, Madison, WI – First Floor Room 212.
+Building shows 1675 on the door.
+(Same location as two years ago, dress accordingly).

 Registration and Continental Breakfast: 8 a.m.